 Guns are dangerous for children, whether inside or outside the home.
-In 2006, over 2,000 children in the United States younger than 19 years of age were killed by firearms and 14,000 were injured.
+In 2010, almost 2,700 children and teens in the United States were killed by firearms and 15,000 were injured.
 The United States rate of death due to firearms is 8 times higher than its economic counterparts in other parts of the world.
-The overall firearm-related death rate among U.S. children younger than 15 years old is almost 12 times higher than among children in 25 other industrialized countries combined.
+The overall firearm-related death rate among U.S. children and teens is almost 17 times higher than among those in 25 other industrialized countries combined.

 Sadly, most children hurt or killed by guns are shot in their own homes, or in the homes of friends and relatives.
 It is essential that you do everything you can to keep your children safe from gun violence.